$30.00

 • Entrants must be at least 18 years of age.

-• Translations and collaborative manuscripts are not eligible.
+• Translations, novels, and novellas are not eligible.

-• Individual poems in the submitted manuscript may have been published previously in magazines, journals, anthologies, chapbooks, or self-published books, but these poems must be submitted as part of an original manuscript.
+• Individual stories from the manuscript may have been published previously in magazines, journals, anthologies, chapbooks, or self-published books, but must be submitted in manuscript form.

-• Employees, volunteers, and board members of BOA Editions, Ltd., or their partners, spouses, or immediate families, are not eligible to submit.
+• Employees, volunteers, and board members of Boa Editions, or their partners, spouses, or immediate families, are not eligible to submit.

 Manuscript Format: